 • excess innervation.

-• Prolonged spasm, characterized by severe pain, which is not removed by taking ordinary analgesics.
+• Prolonged spasm, characterized by severe pain, which cannot be relieved by taking ordinary analgesics.

-• Short-term spasm - sharp short-term acute pain in the anus, radiating to the pelvic joints or tailbone.
+• Transient spasm - sharp short-term sharp pains in the anus, radiating to the pelvic joints or tailbone.

-Depending on the cause, the spasm can be:
+Depending on the cause, the spasm may be:

 • primary (due to neurological problems);